gohshumei/react-native/README.md

 # To-do or Task list APP
+Yay!
+I finally created first app with react native - a todo list or task list.

-This is my first app - To-do list created with react native.
+This project is created along with a course I'm currently taking: www.udemy.com/course/react-native-the-practical-guide.

 Functionality:
 1. Add your daily tasks